 Shifting power dynamics have long been a constant in the director’s work — consider the domineering parents in “Dogtooth” or the quest for vengeance that drives “The Killing of a Sacred Deer” — and so it was probably inevitable that he would turn his attention to royalty.
 Unlike the three women’s self-interested schemes, “The Favourite” isn’t a zero-sum game.
 Its palace intrigue is at once seductive and repellant, and there’s a kind of catharsis in seeing it reach its natural conclusion.
 As is often the case with Lanthimos, there’s a deep well of sadness beneath the humorous surface.
 That Anne has 17 pet rabbits stops being so funny once you learn that each one represents a child she’s lost, for instance, and Abigail’s lust for a higher position seems less malicious when you consider that the most likely alternative is being thrown out onto the street and selling her body.

 Lanthimos wants us to examine the different reasons we grasp at power — avarice, self-preservation, even fear — and better understand its corrosive effects.
 “Some wounds do not close,” Anne says at a crucial moment.
 “I have many such.”
 The more ridiculous she becomes, the more tragic a figure she strikes.
 Ditto “The Favourite” itself.

-“The Favourite” world premiered at the Venice Film Festival.
-Fox Searchlight will release it in theaters on November 23.
+Fox Searchlight will release “The Favourite” in theaters on Friday, November 23.